as3297/Palimpsest-Recostruction-Model/README.md

 # Palimpsest-Recostruction-Model
 A palimpsest is a historical manuscript in which the original text (termed undertext) was erased and overwritten with another script in order to recycle the parchment.
-Here we present our for palimpsest text reconstruction.
+Here we present our model for palimpsest text reconstruction.
 ![Results of Archimedes palimpsest reconstruction](/images/generated_archi.png)
 ### Prerequisite
 * Python =\>3.5